johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 	-	Focused on practical discipleship—not theoretical ideas
 	-	Devised for use amongst cohort groups
 	-	Incorporating reflective learning, group discussion and scripture memorisation
-	-	Containing numerous graphical and metaphorical illustrations.
+	-	Including numerous graphical and metaphorical illustrations.

 -	Intended to be translatable into mother-tongue languages

 	-	Thematic, modular structure of studies and topics
-	-	Avoids of academic, philosophical language
+	-	Avoiding academic, philosophical language
-	-	Encourages contextual adaption.
+	-	Encouraging contextual, vernacular adaption.

 -	Published according to a missional philosophy

-	-	Allows republication, translation and low cost sales
+	-	Allowing republication, translation and low cost sales

-	-	Honours copyright of author and translators
+	-	Upholds author's and translators' copyrights

-	-	Releases tight, commercial control over republication.
+	-	Releases tight control over republication.

 <!--\begin {pause}-->